linkdata/rap/README.md

 Set one or more route lookups for a connection.
 Once set, a route lookup value must not be changed.
 Only the upstream server may send this message to a connected gateway.
 * One or more of:
   * `length` Lookup index.
+Must be a value greater than zero.
 Must not previously have been set.
   * `string` Host name.
-If zero length, route applies to all host names.
+If the empty string (`0x00 0x01`), route applies to all host names.
   * `string` Route definition string.
 Must be a legal [naoina/denco URL pattern](https://github.com/naoina/denco#url-patterns).
 * `0x00` Terminator.
 Signals the end of the table.